-The requirements for the MPA degree consist of 36 hours of coursework.
+The requirements for the MPA degree consist of 37 hours of coursework.

 Advisors may make substitutions to the course requirements to fit the student's focus and the availability of course work.
 However, students can only take up to 6 hours of credit at the 500 level, and for the entire program students can only take 9 hours of credit outside of PSC or PAD.

 Admission Requirements, Retention & Termination Standards

-- Per university policy, conditional admission may be considered for applicants with backgrounds or grade point averages that do not meet these requirements.
+7. Per university policy, conditional admission may be considered for applicants with backgrounds or grade point averages that do not meet these requirements.
 Courses taken to meet these requirements may not be counted toward graduate degree requirements.
 Regular admission status should be requested upon completion of all conditional requirements.